-Oh what a wonderful time to be alive as an expat in Japan!
+Oh, what an excellent time to be alive as an expat in Japan!
 In the not-to-distant past, we were stuck mailing letters to our friends and family back home or going through the harrowing process of figuring how to get international calling to work on our Japanese cellphones… Or worse, punch in the correct combination of digits inside one of the ISDN phone booths.
 As for watching something on TV from back home, pretty much every expat resigned themselves to whatever could be found at Tsutaya or late at night on one of the BS satellite channels.

 It’s worth noting that you’ll need to set up the service on whatever device you want to use to watch TV; if that means an actual